dapr/docs/daprdocs/content/en/developing-applications/middleware.md

 Dapr allows custom processing pipelines to be defined by chaining a series of middleware components.
 There are two places that you can use a middleware pipeline;

 1) Building block APIs - HTTP middleware components are executed when invoking any Dapr HTTP APIs.
-2) Service-to-Service innvocation - HTTP middleware components can also be applied to service-to-service invocation calls.
+2) Service-to-Service invocation - HTTP middleware components are applied to service-to-service invocation calls.

 ## Configuring API middleware pipelines